sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **indexing_enabled**: Whether or not this configuration policy affects auto-indexing schedules.

 **pattern**: A pattern used to match` names of the associated Git object type.

+**protected**: Whether or not this configuration policy is protected from modification of its data retention behavior (except for duration).

 **repository_id**: The identifier of the repository to which this configuration policy applies.
 If absent, this policy is applied globally.